GUIDED DRIVE SAFARI REMOTE ZAMBIA

 Driving further south we go to the fascinating full with amazing stories Shiwa Ngandu - the dream project of Sir Stewart Gore-Brown who tried to build a miniature idealised England in the middle of tropical Africa.
 The estate had an impressive mansion, a hospital, school, post office and more.
 Living in this remote area Gore Brown's view on black Africans changed.
 And he wanted that white settlers lived more collaborative with the black Africans.
 He became a friend with the founding father of Zambia Kenneth Kaunda.
 In 1992 his daughter who took care of the building was murdered by the ANC.
 Today Charly Harvey, the grandson of Stewart is managing the estate, he restored the Mansion and opened it for the public.
 The live of Gore Brown was the inspiration of the novel "The Africa House" written by Christina Lamb in 1999.

-Go further via the windy pretty road down into North Luangwa from where we go to our last destination South Luangwa - another amazing spot for wildlife spotting - before we head back to Lusaka
+Go further via the windy pretty road down into North Luangwa from where we go to our last destination South Luangwa - another amazing spot for wildlife spotting, walking safaris and star gazing - before we head back to Lusaka

 Fruitbat Migration in Kasanka National Park.